-It is essential to have a Debriefing with the foster/adopt placement regarding the disruption to reassess their ability to foster and/or adopt.
+It is essential to have a debriefing with the foster/adopt placement regarding the disruption to reassess their ability to foster and/or adopt.
 Consider what additional training, resources and supports they need in order to strengthen the system and most importantly consider the type of placement that works best in their home.
+Additionally, providers should be reviewing their discharge data on a regular basis and can request this from OCOK as necessary to review their positive and negative discharges and assess for barriers and needs to having good placement stability.